decentralized-identity/trustdidweb-v03/spec/specification.md

   Log]].
-  - In publishing a new version of the [[ref: DID Log]], the [[ref: DID Controller]] **SHOULD** remove the [[ref: witness]] [[ref: Data Integrity]] proofs from earlier entries to reduce the size of the log.
+  - In publishing a new version of the [[ref: DID Log]], the [[ref: DID Controller]] **SHOULD** remove the [[ref: witness]] [[ref: Data Integrity]] proofs from earlier [[ref: entries]] to reduce the size of the log.
 Only the set of approval proofs on the last [[ref: log entry]] are needed because of the chaining of the proofs via the use of the `entryHash` challenge.
   - Removing the prior entry [[ref: witness]] proofs does not affect the verifiability of